 Note that you may encounter some affiliate links in this post.
 I appreciate any link clicks and bookings through there 🙂

-Before jumping straight into the itinerary, I want to prepare you with the necessary logistics of visiting Puerto Rico.
-While they might not be as involved as visiting Bolivia or Peru for example, knowing what to expect will go a long way and save you any possible stress on arrival.
+Before jumping straight into the itinerary, I want to give you all the necessary logistics of visiting Puerto Rico.
+Knowing what to expect will go a long way and save you possible stress on arrival.

-• Puerto Rico is a US territory so you can just travel as you would in the states.
-Your license is enough and you don’t need a passport to travel there.
+• Passport Requirement: Puerto Rico is a US territory, so you can just travel as you would in the States.
+Your real ID is enough, and you don’t need a passport to travel there.

-• The currency in Puerto Rico is the American dollar.
-Although the prices in smaller shops and restaurants aren’t too expensive, expect more US comparable prices in the main touristy areas.
+• Currency: The currency in Puerto Rico is the American dollar.
+Although the prices in smaller shops and restaurants aren’t too high, expect more US comparable prices in the main touristy areas.

-• The drinking age in Puerto Rico is 18 but a lot of clubs will be over 21.
+• Drinking Age: The drinking age in Puerto Rico is 18 but a lot of clubs will be over 21.

-• Tipping is standard just as it is in the US, especially in areas like San Juan.
+• Tipping: Standard 18-20%, just as it is in the US, especially in touristy areas like San Juan.

 Best time to go to Puerto Rico